 Although approved products will remain tightly restricted, the new law marks a significant milestone in the global industry and a turning point in how the drug is perceived in traditionally conservative societies.

 Last week, for example, the staunchly anti-drug Singapore government signaled it is ready to allow imports of pharmaceutical products containing cannabinoids under specific circumstances.

 Canopy Growth is among Canada’s multinational cannabis firms looking to enter the South Korean market.

-The South Korean Legislature approved a law for medical marijuana in November, though products will be limited and approval granted on a case-by-case basis.
+The South Korean Legislature approved a law in November, though products will be limited and approval granted on a case-by-case basis.

 Under Ministry of Food and Drug Safety (MFDS) regulations, only certain cannabis products licensed and marketed in specific countries will be permitted.

 That list currently includes Sativex, Epidiolex, Marinol and Cesamet, which have been permitted in the United States, the United Kingdom, Germany, France and Australia.

 The MFDS listed epilepsy, symptoms of HIV/AIDS and cancer-related treatments, Dravet syndrome, Lennox-Gastaut syndrome and multiple sclerosis as qualifying conditions if there is no substitute medicine already available in Korea.